deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *Cutscene starts*

-*SFX: Composition, see further description*

-*Music: None*

-Over the black starting credits, we hear a car driving over the pebbels of a driveway.
+*SFX: We hear a car driving over the pebbels of a driveway.
 The engine is turned off, we hear three people exiting the car.
 Doors slam, the trunk is opened.
 They walk up the pathway, we hear keys jingling, slided into a door.
-The door is unlocked, the people walk through and slam the door.
+The door is unlocked, the people walk through and slam the door.*

-Fade in: "Day 1", Fade out.

-### DAY1 - HALL - MORNING

-*MARJORIE*, *CALVIN* and *REBECA* stand in the `HALL`, in front of the front door.
-We see a bagpack, a bag and a suitcase in front of them.
-The bagpack belongs to *CALVIN*, the bag to *REBECA* and the suitcase to *MARJORIE*.

-They stand there for a few seconds, looking around. *MARJORIE* is frightened, she is taking in the uncommon surroundings. *REBECA* is annoyed, she is filling out a form.

-*AMBIENT: Filling out a form*

-*CALVIN* calmly looks around.
+*Music: None*

+Starting credits:

+* deep entertainment presents
+* VA Marjorie
+* VA Calvin
+* VA Rebeca
+* VA Brianna
+* Safe House

 > *MARJORIE*
 >
 > So... this is it?

 > *CALVIN*
 >
 > This is it.

+Fade in.

+### DAY1 - HALL - MORNING

+*MARJORIE*, *CALVIN* and *REBECA* stand in the `HALL`, in front of the `front_door`.
+We see a bagpack, a bag and a `suitcase` in front of them.
+The bagpack belongs to *CALVIN*, the bag to *REBECA* and the `suitcase` to *MARJORIE*.

+They stand there for a few seconds, looking around. *MARJORIE* is frightened, she is taking in the uncommon surroundings. *REBECA* is annoyed, she is filling out a form.

+*AMBIENT: Filling out a form*

+*CALVIN* calmly looks around.

 (beat) *AMBIENT: (stop)*